Are you looking for a high level overview of what SEO is and why it matters? If so, you’ve come to the right place.

 This is the SEO work that takes place on your actual website.
-On-page SEO includes everything from focusing on specific keywords to ensuring that your website is optimized for mobile.
+On-page SEO includes everything from focusing on specific keywords to ensuring that your website is optimized for mobile devices.

-The full checklist of what is required for on-page SEO is extensive, but most aspects are relatively straightforward to take care of in-house if you have a user friendly CMS like WordPress.
+The full checklist of what is required for on-page SEO is extensive, but most aspects are relatively straightforward to manage in-house if you have a user friendly CMS like WordPress.